chiperific/promistasks/README.md

     * edit a skill
     * show a task's skills
     * edit a task's skill
+    * delete a tasks's skill
     * show a user's skills
     * edit a user's skills
+    * delete a user's skill

   - Payment model indicates paid_to, related_to, and on_behalf_of:
     -- New payments from other models should link intellegently:
     `model_id: @model.id, (paid_to: 'model' || on_behalf_of: 'model')`
     -- Payment form needs to handle `paid_to` and `on_behalf_of` with good UX

   - Property form needs Park field
   - Property#list and #index need quick-set for STAGE